 The photo collage shows some other members of the Acanthaceae family..Strobilanthes cusia pictured above on right can pass on genetic viability traits to other plants raising the immune resistance of other species.
 Interestingly, there may be issues with salicylate levels in treated plants also being raised?)
 This plant is seemingly remarkable as it has been shown to possess some ability in addressing spinal meningitis.

 Food forests can contain a wide diversity of plants…

 Myracianthes fragrans Simpsons stopper so called by early settlers for its ability to stop diarrhea episodes, its berries are loaded with anti oxidant powers.
 There is at least one report describing the discovery of benzene being present in the leafs, so it is advisable to avoid consumption of.

-The world of nature also directs our attention to the fact some plants can be used to help heal other plants, the photos below attest to one such plants gifts.
+The world of nature also directs our attention to the fact some plants can be used to help heal other plants, the photos below attest to another such plant as well raises some questions.

-The photo shows the reaction citrus has to the application of Epazote dysphania ambriosides syn chenopodium ambriosides leaf juice derailing the psyllid based viral leaf curl.
+The photo shows the reaction citrus has to the application of Epazote dysphania ambriosides syn chenopodium ambriosides leaf juice, acting as a kind of bio-pesticide, derailing the psyllid based viral leaf curl.
 The newer growth on top lacks this characteristic.
 Apply leaf juice consecutively for 5 or six times in a row or staggered applications right before and during new leaf growth, seemingly the time of greatest insect invasion when leafs are most tender.